FliKites/flux-mini-fdm/README.md

 If the root directory contains a file named `iplist.txt` it will perform the automated health check and DNS actions.

-You can specify 1 IP per line in the `ipslist.txt`
+You can specify 1 IP per line in the `iplist.txt`

 Each IP that is specified will be health checked at the interval rate that is specified using `FRONTEND_HEALTH_INTERVAL=`